aRibra/llama_qna/README.md

 Llama-2 QnA is a project aimed at fine-tuning the Llama-2 model by Meta for domain-specific question answering.
 This repository contains code, data, and resources required to adapt and fine-tune the model for answering questions related to specific knowledge domains, such as physics and scientific literature.

-## Abstract

-Adapting Large Language Models (LLMs) for downstream tasks involves understanding the new knowledge domain and fine-tuning the model for specific tasks.
-This project employs the Llama-2 model with 7B parameters and fine-tunes it for question-answering tasks using two different datasets: a collection of physics books and a scientific paper.
-The models successfully learned the new knowledge domains and provided representative answers to queries.

 ## Project Structure

 ### Directories and Notable Files